Minimize Distractions to Improve your Writing Focus and Productivity

 Take a few deep breaths, stretch your hands and feet, and repeat some of your favourite and most inspiring affirmations.
 Now that you are completely relaxed, sit down to write and get your best work done.

-Another great way to boost your concentration and avoid getting overwhelmed is to divide your tasks in a systematic manner throughout the day.
+Another wonderful way to boost your concentration and avoid getting overwhelmed is to divide your tasks in a systematic manner throughout the day.

 When your time is accounted for, you’ll find it easier to concentrate.